It isn’t your imagination. The service is getting worse.

 Translation: shut up and be happy.
 You’re getting what you deserve.
 But just because travelers ask for lower prices (who wouldn’t?) doesn’t mean they expect awful service.
 The travel industry’s apologists have made their customers feel guilty for demanding competitive prices and competent service.
 As a result, many passengers feel shy about complaining.

 Instead, they sheepishly accept shoddy service.
 But if enough travelers felt otherwise, they’d complain.
 And it would be far more difficult for travel companies to delude themselves into thinking they were doing a good job.
-(I have a whole section on my Web site that shows you how to file an effective complaint.)
+(I have a whole section on my Web site that shows you how to .)

 Tell your friends when something goes wrong.